chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 }
 ```

-The additional markup from above combined with the CSS we imported earlier yields the following UI:
+The additional markup from above combined with the existing CSS (see src/styles.css, which is already used/references by angular.json ) yields the following UI:

 <video autoPlay muted playsInline loop>
   <source